Apollo-OS/apollo-os/README.md

 **Join us**

-Follow our Linkedin [our Linkedin](https://www.linkedin.com/company/apollo-os) and provide us any feedback on Apollo OS.
+Follow [our Linkedin](https://www.linkedin.com/company/apollo-os) and provide us any feedback on Apollo OS.

 ## License